avipars/DB-Mini-Project/Stage4/README.md

 DELETE FROM Find_Archived_Books_View WHERE  book_type = 'Academic' AND rarity = 'Legendary' AND floor = 'Returns' and condition = 'Stolen';
 ```

-This fails as the view is based upon several tables (using joins) and is not updatable
+This fails as the view is based upon several tables (using joins).

 #### View 2 ```Disposed_Books_Employees```